 If you are involved in vulnerability research, reverse engineering or penetration testing, I suggest to try out the Python programming language.
 It has a rich set of useful libraries and programs.
-This page lists some of them.
+This GitHub project lists some of them.

 See the list of Python tools

 Scapy is really awesome packet capture and construction tool by Philippe Biondi, written in Python.